 Infographic marketing requires a little bit of elbow grease, just like any online marketing campaign.
 To get the most out of your infographics, you should either have an in-house marketing team push them out to the masses or work with an infographic design agency that can get your designs the attention they deserve.
 As mentioned before, the ROI of infographics is usually based on links, and this often means that the infographic needs a marketing push to get you those links.
 Otherwise you could have an amazing design that nobody ever gets to see.

 This depends on the scope of your project as well as the design agency you are working with.
 A good agency will meet your schedule, whether that be a few weeks or a few days.
 Most agencies can even accommodate an overnight turnaround, but you should expect to pay rush charges for something like that.
-At Killer Infographics, we typically turn around your design in 1 week or less and complete all edits within 1-2 business days of a request.
+At Killer Infographics, we typically turn around your design in 4-6 weeks and complete all edits within 5 business days of a request.

 You will find a wide range of pricing from agency to agency.
-At Killer Infographics, we pride ourselves in having some of the most competitive pricing out there with quality that mirrors some of the highest priced infographic agencies out there.
-We want our clients to achieve a good ROI with their designs, and can’t expect that without offering a fair price.
+At Killer Infographics, we take pride in producing high-quality designs — and we also want our clients to achieve a good ROI.